-Current law requires a person employed or appointed as full-time, part-time, or auxiliary law enforcement to:
+Current law requires a person employed or appointed as full-time, part-time, or auxiliary law enforcement to:58

-- Be at least 19 years of age. - Be a citizen of the United States, notwithstanding any other law to the contrary. - Be a high school graduate or its equivalent. - Not have been convicted of a felony or of certain misdemeanors. - Have documentation of his or her fingerprints on file with the employing agency. - Have passed a physical examination. - Have a good moral character as determined by a background investigation. - Execute and submit to the employing agency an affidavit-of-applicant form attesting to his or her compliance with the aforementioned requirements. - Complete a commission-approved basic recruit training program, unless exempted from the requirement. - Achieve an acceptable score on the officer certification examination. - Comply with the continuing training and education requirements.
+- Be at least 19 years of age. - Be a citizen of the United States, notwithstanding any other law to the contrary. - Be a high school graduate or its equivalent. - Not have been convicted of a felony or of certain misdemeanors. - Have documentation of his or her fingerprints on file with the employing agency. - Have passed a physical examination. - Have a good moral character as determined by a background investigation. - Execute and submit to the employing agency an affidavit-of-applicant form attesting to his or her compliance with the aforementioned requirements. - Complete a commission-approved basic recruit training program, unless exempted from the requirement.